The Danish engagement in Africa

 The engagement of the Danish Armed Forces in Africa is based on the African states’ own wish for assistance in order to increase their capacity to handle conflicts and ensure stability.
 For this reason, the Danish Armed Forces have engaged in military cooperation and operations in Africa for a number of years.
 Currently, Danish defence stabilisation efforts are focusing on Estern Africa and initiatives include support to the Eastern Africa Standby Force (EASF) and regional peace support training centers.
 Denmark also supports Kenya in the effort to increase the capacity of its fleet to maintain control over the country’s territorial waters.
 As part of the stabilisation effort Denmark has deployed a number of military advisors

 In West Africa, Denmark support the development of the regional G5 Sahel force.
-Denmark is also active in the fight against piracy
+Denmark is also active in the fight against maritime crime, including piracy

 in the Gulf of Guinea.
 This includes the deployment of a maritime advisor to the Danish Embassy in Nigeria.
-Furthermore, Danish Special Operation Forces participate in the annual capacity building exercises FLINTLOCK and OBANGAME EXPRESS, which both take place in West Africa.
+Furthermore, Danish Special Operation Forces participate in the capacity building exercises including exercises FLINTLOCK and OBANGAME EXPRESS, which both take place in West Africa.

 Denmark also contributes with military personnel to the UN’s peacekeeping operations in South Sudan